luyadev/luya/docs/guide/luya-collaboration.md

 https://github.com/luyadev/luya-env-dev

-For any questions you can also join the slack community: https://slack.luya.io
+For any questions you can also join the Forum: https://forum.luya.io